-When removing refrigerant in order to open system, evacuate system and flush or purge the system continuously with an inert gas when using a flame to open the circuit.
+When removing refrigerant to open the system, evacuate the system and flush or purge the system continuously with an inert gas when using a flame to open the circuit.

 The system must be purged with oxygen-free nitrogen to render the appliance safe for flammable refrigerant.
 Compressed air or oxygen must not be used.
 When pulling a vacuum, ensure that the outlet of the vacuum pump is not near any potential ignition source and in a well ventilated area.